9th8/up-to-date-real-world-haskell/13-data-structures.md

 ```
 ::::

-Our `append` function may seem a little complicated, but it\'s just
+Our `append` function may seem a little complicated, but it's just
 performing some book-keeping around the same use of the `(.)` operator
 that we demonstrated earlier.
 To compose our functions, we must first
 unwrap them from their `DL` constructor, hence the uses of `unDL`.
 We
 then re-wrap the resulting function with the `DL` constructor so that it
 will have the right type.

-Here\'s another way of writing the same function, in which we perform
+Here's another way of writing the same function, in which we perform
 the unwrapping of `xs` and `ys` via pattern matching.

 :::: captioned-content